mortaca/RGB-Pi/FAQ.md

 5. By the same fact of the previous point, being an Alpha of Recalbox 4.1 does not have the system called NOOBS of self-installation of the operating system so that it is in 8GB image format and we have to use the same system until the launch of the Beta where all this problem desapear.
 There are two options to solve this:
-    1. Expand the partition /sahare of the SD, this is easier to do a Linux or Mac with the program GParted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
+    1. Expand the partition /sahare of the SD, this is easier to do a Linux with the program Gparted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
-If only you have Windows you can find programs like [that](https://www.partitionwizard.com/resizepartition/how-to-extend-volume-of-sd-card.html) I leave one example but there are many more.
+If only you have Windows or mac you can donload a self bootable image with Gparted [here](https://gparted.org/download.php)
     2. To install an external USB memory, to activate this option you have to create the / roms folder in the USB that we want to use and the same folder structure that uses recalbox, then we will go to RGB-Pi Config in the OS menu and we will boot USB Mount.

 6. This is because Emulationstation uses a peculiar resolution of 450x270 50Hz and on some televisions can give problems.